LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Experiments

 \subsection{Main Results}

-We compare LightOcc with the state-of-the-art occupancy prediction method on Occ3D-nuScenes benchmark.
-The experiment results in~\cref{tab:main} show that both LightOcc-S and LightOcc-L outperform other approaches that have similar model settings.
-LightOcc-S improves the performance of its baseline, i.e. FlashOcc (M1) model, by 5.85\% mIoU and outperforms DHD-S~\cite{wu2024deep} model by 1.43\%.
-Light-L adopts the commonly used heavy configuration to pursue higher accuracy.
-When utilizing 1 history frame, Light-L improves the performance FlashOcc (M3) model by 2.48\%.
-When utilizing 8 history frames, Light-L outperforms COTR~\cite{ma2024cotr} by 1.04\% mIoU.
-These persuasive experiment results highlight the effectiveness of Lightweight Spatial Embedding in supplementing the height information to the BEV features.
+The experiment results on Occ3D-nuScenes benchmark are shown in Tab.~\ref{tab:occ3d}.
+It can be found that all of LightOcc-T, LightOcc-S and LightOcc-L outperform other approaches with comparable model configurations.
+LightOcc-T improves the performance of the BEV-based FlashOcc-M1 model, by 5.85\% mIoU.
+LightOcc-S outperforms state-of-the-art, DHD-S~\cite{wu2024deep}, by 2.74\%.
+LightOcc-L adopts a heavier configuration to pursue higher accuracy.
+When utilizing 1 history frame, Light-L improves the performance of FlashOcc-M3 model by 2.63\% mIoU.
+When utilizing 8 history frames, LightOcc-L outperforms COTR~\cite{ma2024cotr} by 1.17\% mIoU.
+These persuasive experimental results highlight the effectiveness of Lightweight Spatial Embedding in supplementing the height information to the BEV features.

+The experiment results on SemanticKITTI val dataset are shown in Tab.~\ref{table:kitti_val_perf}.
+When adopting depth distributions predicted by the model itself, LightOcc outperforms OccGen~\cite{wang2024occgen} by 1.19\% mIoU.
+Following methods such as VoxFormer~\cite{li2023voxformer} and Symphonies~\cite{jiang2024symphonize}, when adopting depth distributions estimated from binocular disparity by MobileStereoNet~\cite{shamsafar2022mobilestereonet}, LightOcc achieves obvious performance improvement and outperforms Symphonies by 2.19\% mIoU and 1.91\% IoU.
+Besides, supervising LightOcc's depth module with MobileStereoNet's depth predictions can also increase the accuracy compared to the model trained with sparse LiDAR depth labels.
+We also conduct experiments on the SemanticKITTI test dataset and show the results in Tab.~\ref{table:kitti_test_perf}.
+LightOcc also achieves the best performance and outperforms Symphonies by 2.88\% mIoU/2.44\%IoU and CGFormer~\cite{cgformer} by 1.29\%mIoU/0.22\%IoU.